mikky256/mikky256/README.md

 # Greetings, fellow coder! 🚀

-I'm [Your Name], a curious explorer navigating the digital realms from [Your Location].
+I'm Michael, a curious explorer navigating the digital realms from Ghana.
 Welcome to my digital sanctuary on GitHub!

 ## About Me